Islamophobia in Canada: Bill 21 (Quebec)

-Bill 21 is a statute passed by the National Assembly of Quebec in 2019 which asserts that Quebec is a lay state (secular state).
+Bill 21 is a statute passed by the National Assembly of Quebec in 2019, which asserts that Quebec is a lay state (secular state).
 It prohibits the wearing of religious symbols by certain public employees in positions of authority.

 Discrimination in healthcare

-In December 2021, a Montreal doctor submitted a letter condemning wearing hijabs as an "instrument of oppression", which later appeared in the Canadian Medical Association Journal.
+In December 2021, a Montreal doctor submitted a letter condemning the wearing of hijabs as an "instrument of oppression", which later appeared in the Canadian Medical Association Journal.
 The letter was retracted, and an official apology was issued by the editor-in-chief of the Canadian Medical Association Journal.

 A joint study from McMaster University and the Muslim Advisory Council of Canada described "obvious gaps" in research regarding islamophobia in Canadian health-care settings.
 American research gathered from the study indicated that over half of Muslim patients stated that they were "dismissed, excluded, or ignored in health-care settings," often reporting lower quality care or lack of cultural consideration.
 Tabassum Wyne of the Muslim Advisory Council of Canada commented on how Muslim women and girls were more vulnerable to discrimination in health-care settings, stating that there would be "long-term threatening effects if large-scale solutions are not put in place."

 Public perceptions

-Especially since 9/11 there has been an upsurge in attention paid to religious diversity by researchers, and therefore this is a developing field of research.
+Especially since 9/11, there has been an upsurge in attention paid to religious diversity by researchers, and therefore this is a developing field of research.